iamdonovan/iamdonovan.github.io/_sources/teaching/hpc-intro/setup.rst

 windows
 ---------

-If you are using a Windows computer, you will need to install a terminal emulator (if you have not already done so), as they are not installed by default.
+If you are using a Windows computer, you will need to install a ``bash`` emulator (if you have not already done so), as they are not installed by default.

 You will only need to install **one** of the options listed below, though I very much recommend installing ``git``